MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 ---

-# Protecting your files with admin quarantine - PREVIEW
+# Protecting your files with admin quarantine

+> [!NOTE]
+> This is a preview feature.

 [File policies](data-protection-policies.md) are a great tool for finding threats to your information protection policies, for instance finding places where users stored sensitive information, credit card numbers and third-party ICAP files in your cloud.
 With Cloud App Security, not only can you detect these unwanted files stored in your cloud that leave you vulnerable, but you can take immediate action to stop them in their tracks and lock down the files that pose a threat.
 Using **Admin quarantine**, you can protect your files in the cloud and remediate problems, as well as prevent future leaks from occurring.